 We will be supporting trainers and trainer groups if possible using Zoom for virtual meetings.

 At this challenging time, it is important that all GP trainees are still appropriately supported.
 Whilst it is anticipated that WPBAs will be reduced, it is still important that where possible trainees are given protected time for learning, reflection and portfolio work.
 Whilst tutorials are not mandatory during the COVID 19 crisis, it is still important to offer supportive, debrief opportunities, maintaining protective time for this if at all possible.
 Please also try for now, to ensure that trainees can have study sessions and that not all their sessions are converted to clinical work.
-As the COVID 19 situation escalates as it undoubtedly will then trainees will be expected to step up their clinical contribution.
+Please see the RCGP guidance for evidence required for ARCP.

 SuppoRTT and PSU